captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## MEDIUM ALISON:
 “Dear Al,

 ---

 Sorry for being out of touch.
-Big week at here Fun Home.
+Big week here at the Fun Home.

 ---